Swimming at the falls, Krkr National Park |

 We found a very quiet spot just north of Rasline, in St Kate Bay and off-loaded Bruce for his next big adventure; 3 miles further up-river with lots of charter boat & swan dodging along the way.

-At the pretty village of Skradin, we swapped Bruce for a ferry (and left him to entertain all those swans) to take us to the Krka National Park.
+At the pretty village of Skradin, we swapped Bruce for a ferry (and left him to entertain all those swans).
+The ferry was Krka National Park bound.

 Aside from the timbered 5km walk, park authorities had converted a few village houses into a heritage museum, designated a large picnic area and created a bike/walking trail between Skradin and the falls.